StandartCoder/BloxStreet-Trainer/README.md

 - [FAQ](#faq)

 ## Installation
-To install and run the BloxStreet Trainer Helper, follow these steps:
+To install and run the BloxStreet Trainer, follow these steps:

 ### Using Precompiled Version
 1. Download the latest release from the [Releases](https://github.com/StandartCoder/BloxStreet-Trainer/releases/latest) page.